fireship-io/fireship.io/content/lessons/facebook-inspired-reactions-from-scratch-with-angular-and-firebase/index.md

 ## SCSS Styles

 <p>Here is the SCSS used in this lesson.
-It’s just a rough start, but I wanted to include include it for completeness. </p>
+It’s just a rough start, but I wanted to include it for completeness. </p>

 ```scss
 .wrapper {